Welcome to our Early Bird programme. The full programme will be released at the end of March.

 A brilliant new theory of how and why some nations recover from trauma and others don't, by the author of the landmark bestsellers Guns, Germs, and Steel and Collapse.
 Diamond reveals how successful nations recover from crisis through selective change - a coping mechanism more commonly associated with personal trauma.
 Adding a psychological dimension to the awe-inspiring grasp of history, geography, economics, and anthropology that marks all his work, Upheaval reveals how both nations and individuals can become more resilient.
 He talks to the human rights lawyer and author of East West Street, Philippe Sands.

-This second of this year’s all-star readings celebrates the power of persuasion.
-From calls to arms to demands for peace, and from cries of freedom to words of inspiration, this performance captures the voices of prophets and politicians, rebels and tyrants, soldiers and statesman.
-Speeches Live is inspired by Simon Sebag-Montefiore’s Speeches That Changed The World.
+This second of this year’s all-star readings celebrates the power of persuasion and words.
+From calls to arms to demands for peace, from letters of love and sex to power and tragedy, and from cries of freedom to words of inspiration, this performance captures the voices of prophets and politicians, rebels and tyrants, soldiers and statesman.
+Speeches' is inspired by Simon Sebag Montefiore’s new book which will be published in October.
+The historian's latest anthology is Written in History: Letters that Changed the World.
 The full cast will be announced on the day.

 Leïla Slimani is the first Moroccan woman to win France’s most prestigious literary prize, the Prix Goncourt, which she won for the shocking thriller and global best-seller, Lullaby.
 She discusses her work and her new novel Adèle with the Anglo-French author of East West Street, winner of the Baillie Gifford Prize.
 A journalist and frequent commentator on women’s and human rights, Slimani is Presidents Macron’s personal representative for the promotion of the French language and culture.